 Guide To Reputable Online Casinos

 When online casinos came on to the scene in the nineties, it was like the Wild West.
-Casinos rose and fell by the day and it seemed like you couldn't really trust anyone.
-In short order, though, many operators decided that they had to make every effort to become legitimate, reputable casinos.
+Sites rose and fell by the day and it seemed like you couldn't really trust anyone.
+In short order, though, many operators decided that they had to make every effort to become legitimate, reputable casinos, adhering to Canadian gambling laws.
 With third party auditing, government oversight, and tightened banking standards, some of these online casinos are still industry leaders today - and well respected amongst Canadian players.
-Keep reading to find out exactly what it takes for an online casino to become reputable and where Canadian gamblers can find an online casino they can trust.
+Keep reading to find out exactly what it takes for a site to become reputable and where Canadian gamblers can find one they can trust.

 Online Casino Licensing